 So, we’re not talking rocket science here, right?
 Surely, most would agree that procrastination is not only a seriously tough dude, but also ugly, mean, and nasty.
 Slow killer of dreams, forestaller of goals, bouncer at the door to your well-being: it can be all of those things and more unless you recognize its power and potential destructiveness.

-Purely out of self-defense, then, we should take a look at some of the ways this big bully gains its strength.
-Here, for example, are but four of the usual suspects:
+Purely out of self-defense, then, we should be aware of some of the ploys this bully uses to keep us from moving ahead.
+Here are a few of the usual suspects:

 • Don’t-do-it (plus its two siblings)